Working with Currency Conversions

 Because business transactions can proceed slowly, a currency exchange rate may fluctuate significantly between the start and finish of a transaction.
 Currency conversion exchange rates in aACE must be entered and updated manually.
 Before you enable Currency Conversions, you should implement company policies to standardize when your staff will update exchange rates in aACE.

-Accounting Preferences for System-Wide Currency Conversions
+System-Wide Currency Conversions

 When enabled, the Currency Conversion preference applies globally.
 The related fields will be included on all affected records (i.e. orders, invoices, customer receipts, purchase orders, purchases, disbursements, related printouts).